euwbah/musescore-xen-tuner/README.md

 - Does not intend to support having the same symbols in two different accidental chains (I am unaware of any notation system that requires this)
 - Does not regard the order of appearance of accidentals.
-- If writing music in non-ET tunings, only concert pitch is supported.
-If you wish to write for transposing instruments in transposed key, put the score in Concert Pitch mode and set the instruments' Tuning Config's tuning frequency to match the transposition of the instrument.
-When you do this, you cannot toggle between concert and transposed.
+- Only concert pitch display mode is supported.
+If you wish to write for transposing instruments in its transposed key, put the score in Concert Pitch mode and use a Staff Text to enter a Tuning Config such that the tuning frequency matches the transposition of the instrument.
 - Could be very laggy...

 -----